AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

 The **[!UICONTROL Set Value of]** rule type allows you to set the value of a form object depending on whether the specified condition is satisfied or not.
 The value can be set to a value of another object, a literal string, a value derived from a mathematical expression or a function, a value of a property of another object, or the output of a form data model service.
 Similarly, you can check for a condition on a component, string, property, or values derived from a function or mathematical expression.

-Note that the Set Value Of rule type is not available for all form objects, such as panels and toolbar buttons.
+The **Set Value Of** rule type is not available for all form objects, such as panels and toolbar buttons.
 A standard Set Value Of rule has the following structure: